GlebSolovev/rango/README.md

       rm -rf evaluations/coqpilot-results/test-openai
       ```

     * Run the actual evaluation.
 Don't forget to configure the number of workers.
-According to the raw estimates, each worker might need around ~20GB of VRAM, resulting into 2-3 workers for a 48 GB VRAM GPU.
+According to the estimates, the model being used is super lightweight, so workers are not really limited by VRAM size.
+Thus, the main limiting factor is the number of CPU cores: there are around 2 processes per worker (evaluation + Coq LSP); therefore, it'd be recommended to run around `CPU_CORES_NUMBER / 2` workers per time.
       ```bash
-      OPENAI_API_KEY="" OPENAI_ORG_KEY="" python3 src/evaluation/eval.py --conf_loc=coqpilot-confs/model-eval.yaml --n_workers=3
+      OPENAI_API_KEY="" OPENAI_ORG_KEY="" python3 src/evaluation/eval.py --conf_loc=coqpilot-confs/model-eval.yaml --n_workers=4
       ```